Methods and Measures

 In quantification, we look at things like first-movement, number of fixations, total time spent looking at objects, and where in a scene people actually look.
 All of these give us insight into how people are processing and responding to a stimulus.
 In responding, we can actually build logic into the experiment such that what the participant experiences next is dependent on their previous eye movements.
 In doing so, we can build a flexible and ecologically valid experience.

-Below is some work from the lab that has used eye-tracking measures.
+Some work from the lab that has used eye-tracking:

 Facial Coding